PredictionNet: Real-Time Joint Probabilistic Traffic Prediction for Planning, Control, and Simulation: EXPERIMENTS

 We integrated our PredictionNet system into an actuated real-world vehicle.
 We use the DNN to predict 3 seconds into the future, and then extrapolate the result from $3$ to $5$ seconds using the analytical predictor.
 We chose this combination as a trade-off between accuracy and performance: the DNN reacts to important events within the $3$ second horizon, while analytical extrapolation reduces run-time latency.

-To quantify performance, we assume that better prediction leads to better planning and hence more driving comfort by avoiding harsh braking or emergency disengagements.
-Each route is split into segments of a few seconds each, and the average jerk (derivative of acceleration) is computed for each segment.
+We assume that better prediction leads to better planning and hence more driving comfort by avoiding harsh braking or emergency disengagements.
+To quantify performance, each route is split into segments of a few seconds each, and the average jerk (derivative of acceleration) is computed for each segment.
 We classify segments as ``comfortable'' or ``not comfortable'' based on a threshold from trials with human drivers.
-The final score is the percentage of route segments that are ``comfortable''.
+The final score is the percentage of route segments that are comfortable.

 This system was used for actuated drives on routes in Washington state and California for approximately $530$~km in total.
 The network consumes perception output from cameras and radars, even though it was trained on LiDAR-derived data.
 We encountered no network-related safety disengagements.
 The DNN was able to handle non-mapped areas in the real world thanks to a training procedure that includes random map dropouts.
 Compared to the analytic baseline, PredictionNet improved the mean comfort score by \textbf{15\%} and reduced standard deviation by \textbf{18\%}.